lunchboxer/spelling-master/src/lib/level3-glossary.md

 ## I

-I'd
+I’d
 : I would.
-"I'd like to have pizza for dinner."
+"I’d like to have pizza for dinner."

 idea
 : Thought, opinion, or suggestion.
 "I just had a great idea for a science fair project!"

-I'll
+I’ll
 : I will.
-"I'll call you when I get home."
+"I’ll call you when I get home."

-I've
+I’ve
 : I have.
-"I've finished all my homework already."
+"I’ve finished all my homework already."

 ivory
 : Hard white material from animal tusks and teeth.
 "The keys of the antique piano were made of ivory."